richard-scryber/PaperworkDayDocs/docs/reference/svgattributes/attrs/cy.md

 has_toc: false
 ---

-# @id : The Element Identifier Attribute
+# @cy : The Circle Centre Y Attribute

 Summary